 If KAKMA is not present in the AAnF, the AAnF shall continue with step 5 in this clause with an error response.

-4. The AAnF generates the KAF as specified in clause 6.2 and sends the response to the NEF with the KAF, the KAF expiration time (KAFexptime) and potentially other parameters.
+4. The AAnF generates the KAF as specified in clause 6.2 and sends the response to the NEF with the KAF, the KAF expiration time (KAFexptime) and SUPI.

-5. The NEF forwards the response to the AF.

-Editor's Note: Whether other parameters are to be returned to the AF via NEF is FFS.
+5. The NEF forwards the response to the AF with the KAF, the KAF expiration time (KAF exptime) and optionally GPSI (external ID).
+Based on local policy, the NEF uses the Nudm_SubscriberDataManagement service which is specified in TS 29.503[11] to translate SUPI to GPSI (external ID) and optionally include GPSI (external ID) in the response.
+The NEF shall not send the SUPI to the AF.

 6.4 AKMA key change